 See here for some details on the LLC4320 dataset.
 The uncompressed dataset is about 4Pb and it can be opened on SciServer with xarray in about 100 seconds.
 From that point, making simple plots takes a few seconds (see below for details on how to do this yourself).

 Thanks to Oliver Jahn and Miguel Jimenez-Urias for creating the data on SciServer!
 They transferred the data from the NASA HPC cluster where it was originally computed and transformed the dataset for more performant user access.
+Since that transfer finished, the NASA dataset is no longer available.

 Please send feedback to Thomas.Haine@jhu.edu and/or raise issues at the Poseidon-share Github repo.

-To cite this dataset please use {zenodo doi tbc…} and:
+To cite this dataset please use:

 Good LLC4320 papers to cite are: